AL m EnglishShort form of

 Jane in the 17th century.
 It again became quite popular in the first half of the 20th century, entering the top ten names for both the United States and the United Kingdom, though it has since faded.

-... [more] JOHNNY m EnglishDiminutive of
+... [more] Johnny m EnglishDiminutive of

-JOHN.
+John.
 A famous bearer is American actor Johnny Depp (1963-).

-JOLIE f EnglishMeans
+Jolie f EnglishMeans

 "pretty" in French.
 This name was popularized by American actress Angelina Jolie (1975-), whose surname was originally her middle name.
 It is not used as a given name in France.

-JUDY f EnglishDiminutive of
+Judy f EnglishDiminutive of

-JUDITH.
+Judith.
 A well-known bearer of this name was the American singer and actress Judy Garland (1922-1969).

-JULIA f English, German, Swedish, Norwegian, Danish, Dutch, Spanish, Polish, Finnish, Russian, Ukrainian, Ancient Roman, BiblicalFeminine form of the Roman family name
+Julia f English, German, Swedish, Norwegian, Danish, Dutch, Spanish, Polish, Finnish, Estonian, Russian, Ukrainian, Ancient Roman, BiblicalFeminine form of the Roman family name

-JULIUS.
-Among the notable women from this family were Julia Augusta (also known as Livia Drusilla), the wife of Emperor Augustus, and Julia the Elder, the daughter of Augustus and the wife of Tiberius.
+Tiberius.
 A person by this name has a brief mention in the New Testament.
 It was also borne by a few early saints and martyrs, including the patron saint of Corsica.
 Additionally, Shakespeare used it in his comedy

 The Two Gentlemen of Verona (1594).

-... [more] KATE f English, CroatianDiminutive of
+... [more] Kate f English, CroatianShort form of

-Taming of the Shrew (1593).
+The Taming of the Shrew (1593).
+It has been used in England since the Middle Ages.
 A famous bearer is the British actress Kate Winslet (1975-).

-KEANU m & f HawaiianMeans
+Keanu m & f HawaiianMeans

 "the cool breeze" from Hawaiian